Parenting A Bipolar Teenager with Expert Guide!

 - Extreme manic episodes.

-1. Understand what bipolar disorder in teenage means!
+1. Understand what bipolar disorder means!

 If a diagnosis has already been made, then parents need to study the different dimensions of bipolar disorder.
 Understand that the behaviors of the teenager are symptoms of the disease.
 They are not doing these things voluntarily or consciously.
 Most of the time the teenager feels a lot of guilt at the end of an emotional outburst.